Anirudh-Kannan/Bill-Information-and-Management-System/README.md

 # Bill Information and Management System

 An e-billing system is used by companies to provide a facile interface for their clients and customers to pay bills.
 This system collects information from a client and facilitates payment.
 Problems with existing systems include their inability to modify data effectively and efficiently, lack of user-friendly interface for retrieval and storing of data, difficulty in generating reports, and high dependence on paper records which can be risky.
-The ‘Bill Information and Management System’ (BiMS) app aims to provide a solution to billing software that deals with these problems.
+The ‘Bill Information and Management System’ (BiMS) is a flutter based mobile app which aims to provide a QR code based solution to billing software.